Death, what is?

 Matthew 10:28 “Do not be afraid of those who kill the body (soma)but cannot kill the soul(psyche).
 Rather, be afraid of the One who can destroy both soul and body in hell”

-When man was created, YHVH ELOHIM (Almighty God) made the body, all parts of it, which is matter-composed from the ground/earth.
+When man was created, YHVH ELOHIM (Almighty God) made the body, all parts of it, matter-composed from the ground/earth.
 This “body” of man was not alive until “the breath of life” was breathed into his nostrils by God.
-This life-giving component came from a spirit being (YHVH Elohim/Lord God)and therefore spirit-composed.
+This life-giving component came directly from a spirit being (YHVH Elohim/Lord God)and therefore spirit-composed.
 These are the 2 components of man, viz., matter-composed body + spirit-composed mind/psyche (aka. spirit of man).

 The new heavens and earth will therefore be ruled, not by angels, but by the “sons of God” with Jesus as the head of this “kingdom of God”, all spirit-composed.
 This is the gospel of the “kingdom of God”, the destiny planned by God from the foundation of the world.